akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-cli/index.md

 }
 ```

-### Find your Deployment \#
+### Find your Deployment

-Find the Deployment Sequence (DSEQ) in the deployment you just created.
-For example, in the current deployment the dseq value is 140324, which you confirm in the response above.
+Find the Deployment Sequence (**DSEQ**) in the deployment you just created.
+For example, in the current deployment the dseq value is 140324, which you can confirm in the response above.

 Then run the following command, make sure to copy paste the DSEQ value from your deployment:

 ```bash